 What do you do with couples who are split on trying to working on their relationship or calling it quits?
 They are often poor candidate for traditional couples therapy but they are idea candidates for "Discernment Counseling," a creative way of working with couples our therapy models are not designed for.
 We will discuss the difference between couples therapy and discernment counseling.

 This 6-hour program addresses the profound changes that are taking place in the health system in the U.S., the implications for mental health care, and, in turn, the implications for mental health care providers.
 We begin with a discussion of the role of the insurance industry in health care and how that role has expanded over the past 50-60 years, affecting the licensure and practices of mental health professionals.
+From there, we move to the current changes themselves, including:

 This workshop will address two challenging issues that surface in couples therapy: addiction and self absorption.
 Through the lens of the Developmental Model of Couples Therapy, we will emphasize how to make strategic treatment decisions that propel couples toward sobriety and more collaborative functioning.
 Case examples will demonstrate the challenge of confronting individual partners with addictive or self-absorbed behaviors, while simultaneously supporting the developmental growth of the couple.